SarahRoseLives/OP25MCH/readme.md

 ## How To Use It

+* Please Note: Install a fresh bookworm image, do NOT configure wifi details.
+* Script will add it's own user to start the service.

 1. Setup your raspberry pi, we're testing on Raspbian Lite Bookworm (Latest as of 5/27/2024)
 2. Download and run new_installscript.sh (Backup Your Stuff!
 Seriously)